kristerhedfors/sumarai/README.md

 ## Use Cases

-The `summarai` project is particularly useful for:
+The `sumarai` project is particularly useful for:

 1. Developers exploring AI-assisted, no-code application development workflows
 2. Organizations seeking to rapidly prototype and develop applications with minimal manual coding